siddhant-vij/Backup-and-Restore-Utility/README.md

 - **Backup Integrity Checks**: Verify the integrity of backup & restore files.
 - **Code Refactoring**: Refactor the codebase to improve readability and maintainability.
 - **Log Generation**: Generate logs detailing the backup and restore operations.
+- **Disk Space Checks**: Warn user if not enough disk space is available for backup/restore.

 ## Contributing